-General and administrative expenses decreased to \$14.7 million in 2002 from \$14.9 million in 2001 and \$12.1 million in 2000, on a pro forma basis, representing 14%, 13% and 8% of total revenues in the respective years.
-General and administrative expenses in absolute dollars remained flat between 2001 and 2002, while the increase in these expenses from 2000 to 2001 reflected our continued investment in increased staffing and related expenses for the enhancement of the infrastructure necessary to support our changing business, including investor relations programs, improved management information systems and the increased utilization of outside professional services, prior to our restructuring in June 2001.
-General and administrative expenses as a percentage of total revenues increased in 2002 and 2001, compared to the prior years, due primarily to the lower than expected revenues in 2002 and 2001, as these expenses include a high degree of fixed costs.
+General and administrative expenses decreased to \$14.8 million in 2002 from \$20.5 million in 2001 and increased from \$12.1 million in 2000, representing 14%, 17% and 8% of total revenues in the respective years.
+General and administrative expenses in absolute dollars decreased from 2001 to 2002, primarily as a result of the \$5.6 million of restructuring and other special non-recurring charges recorded as part of our June 2001 restructuring program, while the increase in these expenses from 2000 to 2001 was largely due to the restructuring and other special non-recurring charges recorded in 2001, but also reflected our continued investment in increased staffing and related expenses for the enhancement of the infrastructure necessary to support our changing business, including investor relations programs, improved management information systems and the increased utilization of outside professional services, prior to our restructuring in June 2001.
+General and administrative expenses as a percentage of total revenues decreased in 2002, compared to 2001, due primarily to the \$5.6 million of non-recurring charges incurred in 2001 related to our restructuring program.
+However, general and administrative expenses increased as a percentage of revenues compared to 2000 as a result of the lower than expected revenues in 2002, as these expenses include a high degree of fixed costs.
 We continue to look for ways to gain additional efficiencies in our administrative processes and contain expenses.